On the vanishing cycles of a meromorphic function on the complement of its poles: Polar curves and Milnor numbers at the indeterminacy locus

-We start with the claim that the space $B\cap \bX_s \cap q^{-1}(\hat\delta)$ is contractible, for small enough disc $\hat\delta \subset \bC$ centered at $0$.
-We need the following: \begin{piece} \begin{lemma} Let $f$ have isolated $\cG$-singularities at $\xi$.
+\begin{lemma} Let $f$ have isolated $\cG$-singularities at $\xi$.
 Let $B$ be a small enough ball at $\xi$ such that the sphere $S:= \partial \bar B$ cuts transversely all those finitely many strata of $\cG$ which have $\xi$ in their closure and does not intersect other strata.

-Then, there exist small enough discs $D$ and $\delta$ such that $(\bar\pi,q)^{-1}(\nu)$ is transverse to $S$, for all $\nu\in D\times \delta^*$. \end{lemma} \begin{proof}
+Then, there exist small enough discs $D$ and $\delta$ such that $(\pi,q)^{-1}(\nu)$ is transverse to $S$, for all $\nu\in D\times \delta^*$. \end{lemma} \begin{proof}